 The Pouilly Fuissé is a type of wine from Maçon, which often gets mixed up with the Pouilly Fumé from the Loire Valley.
 The Pouilly Fuissé is made from the Chardonnay grape (rather than the Fumé’s Sauvignon blanc grape).
 You can read more about Burgundy wines here.

 Buy a Burgundy Classic Wine Gift set here.

-Only champagne produced in the Champagne region of France, near the city of Reims, is allowed to be called Champagne AOC, giving it exclusive status.
-The production process is nonetheless similar to other French sparkling wines and crémants.
+Located 2-3 hours from Paris, only champagne produced in the Champagne region of France, near the city of Reims, is allowed to be called Champagne AOC.
+Even though it has a rather exclusive status, the production process is nonetheless similar to other French sparkling wines and crémants.

 In essence, a bottle of champagne is a blend of different wines, with the fermentation occurring directly in the bottle under seal.
-You can learn more about the 8 different types and 6 different classifications of champagne that there are based on:
+The 8 different types and 6 different classifications of champagne that there are based on:

 - on soil

 The prestige of the champagne is attributed to the skill of the Cellar Master who puts the different notes together to create a scintillating blend.
 This is why the year of the champagne is critical since the cellar master will adjust his/her formula each year depending on the harvest, while trying to keep as close as possible to brand’s traditional savor.